binfyun/DimensionalityReductionVisualization/README.md

-# python module for parse high dimentional data and visualization
+# python module for handle high dimentional data and visualization